Dr. Brian K. Burton, Dean

 - Communication.
 All students must consult their advisor regarding writing proficiency and communications requirements; all CBE majors are required to take one Communication Focus (CF) course and complete the upper-division Writing Proficiency (WP - 3 points) requirement, both within CBE, prior to graduation

 Students are reminded that up to 32 hours of upper-division credit are elective.
 This provides significant opportunity to include courses in the arts, sciences and humanities.
 Early discussion with a CBE faculty advisor is strongly encouraged.
 Students desiring to take two concentrations, two majors, or two degrees must talk with an advisor in CBE for information related to the requirements and restrictions.

 Petitioning Procedure.
 Any student who seeks either a variation from the strict application of the rules, regulations or requirements of the College, or a student-designed major from among the departments of the College, may petition the dean.

 Center for Economic Vitality (CEV).
-The CEV provides individual counseling to small business firms, conducts research into general small business problems, and develops and offers educational programs geared to the needs of persons operating small businesses.
+The CEV provides individual counseling to small business firms interested in export operations, conducts research into general small business problems, and develops and offers educational programs geared to the needs of persons operating small businesses.
 Any small business firm, community group or individual may request assistance.
 There is no charge for the management and technical assistance services of counselors.